 Because we were one of the earliest charities founded to support people who stammer, we've developed a formidable international reputation, so although membership is only open to people aged over 16 who live in the UK, we have a mailing list which covers the globe.

-Over the years our focus has shifted from supporting people who stammer, to parents and teachers and professionals working with those who stammer and back again.
+Over the years our focus has shifted from supporting people who stammer, to include parents, speech & language therapists, teachers and professionals working with those who stammer.
 Attitudes around stammering, how it's referred to, whether or not it is a disability, whether we should seek a 'cure' — these are the issues that have shaped us.

 At our heart we are here to support those who stammer, to help them enjoy respect and consideration and be able to fulfil their potential.
 We are here for those who want to work on their stammering, for those who want to accept the way they speak, and for everyone engaged in supporting those who stammer.

 If you have any photos taken from the AfS/BSA's history, we'd love to add them to our archive.
 Please send them to email@example.com.